 A number of basic accounting principles have been developed through common usage.
-They form the basis upon which modern accounting is based.
+They form the basis upon which the complete suite of accounting standards have been built.
 The best-known of these principles are as follows:

 These principles are incorporated into a number of accounting frameworks, from which accounting standards govern the treatment and reporting of business transactions.